sourabh-550/Plant-Disease-Prediction/README.md

 3. Commit changes (\git commit -m 'Add amazing feature'\)
 4. Push to branch (\git push origin feature/amazing-feature\)
 5. Open a Pull Request

 ---

-## 📄 License

-This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.

-You are free to:
-- ✅ Use this project for personal & commercial purposes
-- ✅ Modify and distribute the code
-- ✅ Include in your portfolio

-Just remember to:
-- ⚠️ Include the license and copyright notice

----